awsdocs/aws-codeartifact-user-guide/doc_source/tokens-authentication.md

 See the following documentation for more information:
 + For guidance on tokens and environment variables, see [Pass an auth token using an environment variable](#env-var)\.
-+ For Python users, see [Configure pip without the login command](python-configure-without-pip.md) or [Configure twine without the login command](python-configure-twine.md)\.
++ For Python users, see [Configure pip without the login command](python-configure-pip.md#python-configure-without-pip) or [Configure and use twine with CodeArtifact](python-configure-twine.md)\.
 + For Maven users, see [Use CodeArtifact with Gradle](maven-gradle.md) or [Use CodeArtifact with mvn](maven-mvn.md)\.
 + For npm users, see [Configuring npm without using the login command](npm-auth.md#configuring-npm-without-using-the-login-command)\.